delta-one/dell-xps-15-9570-debian-linux/README.md

 The drivers needed for the Killer 1535-chip are in the `firmware-atheros`-package, which should be installed if you used an image with non-free firmware.
 Bluetooth should be working out of the box.

 ### Power Management
-[upower](https://packages.debian.org/sid/upower) has a bug in version `0.99.8-1`, which prevents recognizing if the AC adapter gets plugged in or out (this affects KDE Plasma, Gnome and possibly even more desktop environments).
+~~[upower](https://packages.debian.org/sid/upower) has a bug in version `0.99.8-1`, which prevents recognizing if the AC adapter gets plugged in or out (this affects KDE Plasma, Gnome and possibly even more desktop environments).
 One solution is to downgrade [upower](https://snapshot.debian.org/package/upower/0.99.7-2/#upower_0.99.7-2) and [libupower-glib3](https://snapshot.debian.org/package/upower/0.99.7-2/#libupower-glib3_0.99.7-2) to version `0.99.7-2`, then the AC adapter should get recognized again and your power settings should be applied accordingly.
-Alternatively you can stay on `0.99.8-1` and follow the advice in [this bugreport](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=902644#24).
+Alternatively you can stay on `0.99.8-1` and follow the advice in [this bugreport](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=902644#24).~~ Fixed in *upower 0.99.8-2*.

+### Suspend
+Suspend works out of the box.
+Unfortunately there is no indicator, if the computer is in suspend-mode.

 ### Video card
 The nouveau-driver works, but the dGPU needs some power even when it's idle.
 One alternative is to install [bumblebee](https://wiki.debian.org/Bumblebee) to switch off the dGPU, when it's not needed.<br>